 POPin is a social decision-making tool that helps teams answer questions quickly, with the goal of giving everyone a voice and getting the whole group invested in a project.

-Since joining in 2014 I've spent roughly 70% of my time working on our backend systems, and 30% on the mobile clients.
+Since joining in 2014 I've spent roughly 70% of my time working on our backend systems and the other 30% on the mobile clients.
 My role has included systems/app architecture, project management, hiring, mentoring, and a lot of coding.

 Actionable was an email client in development at RokketLaunch.
 It streamlines the user's inbox by intelligently "stacking" related messages, and integrates a social task-management feature into the email experience.